webrecorder/browsertrix-behaviors/docs/TUTORIAL.md

 ```

 Note that the `isMatch` method is `static`, meaning it is defined on the class
 itself.
-When this function returns true, our code in the `Symbol.asyncIterator`
+When this function returns true, our code in the `async run`
 method will run.

 ### Finding each comment thread